Coscu: Since 2016: Change in content and popularity

 In the midst of the commotion over the fate of Lionel Messi's career, the footballer held a farewell dinner in Barcelona and invited Coscu, who attended the dinner along with Ibai and Sergio Agüero.
 Other celebrities, such as Sergio Busquets and Jordi Alba, also attended the event.
 Days later, at Messi's presentation at Paris Saint-Germain, the player was interviewed by Ibai, where he mentioned that the invitation to the farewell dinner was due to the fact that Coscu was leaving for Argentina the following day.

 In November 2021, Coscu announced its return to competitive League of Legends, confirming the participation of Coscu Army Esports in the highest national competition, Liga Master Flow (LVP), with a team formed by Nicolás "Grafo" Graffigna, Federico "Zeko" Cristalino, and Uruguayans Santiago "Xypherz" de León and Mateo "Buggax" Aroztegui.
-In December, Coscu Army Espors would have their first participation in the Argentina Game Show in the Mexx Cup, where they would be crowned champion, defeating Racing Club Esports 2-0 in the semifinal and Undead BK 2-0 in the final, thus winning a prize of $250,000.
+In December, Coscu Army Espors would have their first participation in the Argentina Game Show in the Mexx Cup, where they would be crowned champion, defeating Racing Club Esports 2–0 in the semi-final and Undead BK 2–0 in the final, thus winning a prize of $250,000.

-After the historic dinner with Messi, Coscu went for more, and on December 13 with Samsung, he climbed to the top of the Obelisco with his friend and colleague Geronimo "Momo" Benavides, making a historic stream being the first twitch transmission from this iconic monument of the country, where also appeared greetings from personalities such as Ibai Llanos, Sergio Agüero, Bizarrap, and Rodrigo De Paul, among others.
+After the historic dinner with Messi, Coscu went for more, and on 13 December with Samsung, he climbed to the top of the Obelisco with his friend and colleague Geronimo "Momo" Benavides, making a historic stream being the first twitch transmission from this iconic monument of the country, where also appeared greetings from personalities such as Ibai Llanos, Sergio Agüero, Bizarrap, and Rodrigo De Paul, among others.

 In January 2022, it was announced that the Coscu Army Esports roosters, who were set to compete in LVP this month, will now do so under the banner of KRÜ, an organization led by footballer Sergio Agüero.